docarray/docarray/docs/how_to/multimodal_training_and_serving.md

 )
 ```

-## Create the Pytorch model that works on DocArray
+## Create the Pytorch model that works on DocList

 In this section we create two encoders, one per modality (Text and Image).
 These encoders are normal PyTorch `nn.Module`s.
-The only difference is that they operate on DocArray rather that on torch.Tensor:
+The only difference is that they operate on DocList rather that on torch.Tensor:

 ```python
 class TextEncoder(nn.Module):